-- (1) A motion to dismiss a case for substantial abuse may be filed by the United States trustee only within 60 days after the first date set for the meeting of creditors under §341(a), unless, before the time has expired, the court for cause extends the time for filing the motion.
+- (1) A motion to dismiss a case for substantial abuse may be filed by the United States trustee only within 60 days after the first date set for the meeting of creditors under §341(a), unless, on request filed by the United States trustee before the time has expired, the court for cause extends the time for filing the motion to dismiss.
 The United States trustee shall set forth in the motion all matters to be submitted to the court for its consideration at the hearing. - (2) If the hearing is set on the court's own motion, notice of the hearing shall be served on the debtor no later than 60 days after the first date set for the meeting of creditors under §341(a).
 The notice shall set forth all matters to be considered by the court at the hearing.